 After-Hours Coverage Gap

-Here's another problem: 73% of home services calls happen outside standard business hours.
+Here's another problem: 73% of real estate customer calls happen outside standard 9-5 business hours, and home services see similar patterns.
+62% of home service companies say finding clients is their biggest challenge—yet they miss calls when customers actually reach out.
 Customers call when their problem becomes urgent—evenings, weekends, early mornings.

 ServiceM8 doesn't help here either.
 It's job management software, not a 24/7 answering service.
 Calls during off-hours go straight to voicemail.